fenago/automation-anywhere-next-level/lab1.md

 In this lab, we will set up the automation anywhere in our machine.

+**Note:** We will use Google Chrome browser to complete the labs.

 So first we need to create a free account in automation anywhere.
-So let's on Google, for example, search for `automation anywhere Community Edition`.
+So let's on Google, for example, search for `Automation Anywhere Community Edition`.
 It's the free edition to use.

 ![](./images/1.png)